jlearnph/Facebook-Duplicate-Checker/README.md

 This software checks for accounts in the format
 <firstname>.<lastname>.<number>

+I have built here a simple program that scans through Facebook profiles in a certain range (that you specify) that have the format <firstname>.<lastname>.<number> using an exterior browser.
+This then checks each profile whether they have a default profile picture or not.
+If they do then, it is highly likely a fake account.
+It is then flagged and outputted into a text file.

 ReadMe!
 1. Please make sure that the chromedriver.exe is in the same folder as this script
 2. Please do not delete any file that is in this folder